OliverPortee/Trampoline/README.md

 ## To Do
 There is still a lot to do:

-- control springconstants of outer springs (they seem inconsistent), liverendering, synchronisation with ui at the beginning (mesh paramters from sliders)
+- control springconstants of outer springs (they seem inconsistent), liverendering, synchronisation with ui at the beginning (mesh paramters from sliders), get triple buffering and in flight semaphore right
 - work on usability: show button for non real time rendering
 - make UI and Unit Tests
 - document program